 Besides Truus has extensive experience in implementing ST in (forensic) psychiatric clinics.
 As project leader she developed ST guidelines and protocols and implemented these on the psychiatric wards.
 She also trained and coached the psychiatric nurses in working with modes on the wards.

 Her special interest and expertise is in treating psychopathic and addicted patients with Schema Therapy.
-Truus wrote also on these topics and is co-author of the forthcoming book “Treating aggression, addiction and personality disorders: a schema–focused approach to complex, antisocial patients” (Bernstein, Kersten & van den Broek; planned 2019/2020.
+Truus is co-author of the forthcoming book “Treating aggression, addiction and personality disorders: a schema–focused approach to complex, antisocial patients” (Bernstein and Kersten, 2022-2023).

 International publications on Schematherapy